aws-samples/cfn101-workshop/workshop/content/intermediate/operations/understanding-changesets/_index.md

 ### Topics Covered

-In this lab, you’ll learn how:
+In this lab, you’ll learn:

 * to create change sets
 * to read change sets to understand what your stack will look like after the update